okoyecharles/Awesome-Books/README.md

 # Awesome Books

-> In this project, Me and my Partner built a basic website that allows users to add/remove books from a list.
+> In this project, We built a basic website that allows users to add/remove books from a list.
 We achieved that by using JavaScript objects and arrays.
 We also dynamically modified the DOM and added basic events.

 ## Built With

+- Major languages
-- HTML
+    - [ ] HTML
-- CSS
+    - [ ] CSS
-- JavaScript
+    - [ ] JavaScript

-## Technologies Used

-- Loal Storage
+- Technologies used
+    - [ ] JocalStorage
+    - [ ] Github workflow
-- Linters
+    - [ ] Linters

 ## Live [⇗](https://okoyecharles.github.io/Awesome-Books/)